anaef/nginx-lws/doc/Library.md

 Schedules an internal redirect to *location*.
 If *location* starts with `@`, it refers to a named location.
 Otherwise, *location* is a path, and *args* are optional query parameters.
 Both *location* and *args* must be strings.
 The request becomes internal and can use locations marked with the `internal` directive.
-The function also marks the request as complete.
+This function can be called from a pre or main chunk, and if called from a pre chunk, it additionally marks the request as complete and thus causes processing to proceed directly to the post chunk, skipping the main chunk.
 A Lua chunk should return after scheduling an internal redirect.

 ## setcomplete()

 Marks the request as complete.
-If called in the pre chunk, processing skips the main chunk and proceeeds to the post chunk, if any.
+This function can be called from a pre chunk and causes processing to proceed directly to the post chunk, skipping the main chunk.
 A Lua chunk should return after marking the request as complete.

 ## parseargs(args)

 Parses the request query parameters in *args* and returns them as a table.
 For repeated keys, only the final value is provided.
-The function also parses request bodies with a content type of `application/x-www-form-urlencoded`, i.e., HTML form submissions with the `POST` method.
+This function also parses request bodies with a content type of `application/x-www-form-urlencoded`, i.e., HTML form submissions with the `POST` method.